shopware5/devdocs/source/developers-guide/shopware-config/index.md

 The option `showException` keeps the Shopware error handler enabled, catches the PHP exception and prints the message instead of showing the generic "Oops!
 An error has occurred!" message.

 In contrast, the option `throwExceptions` skips the Shopware error handler and outputs the pure PHP exception.
-This is important to understand, because some errors need to be catched by the Shopware error handler for self-healing processes e.g. CSRF Token invalidation.
+This is important to understand, because some errors need to be caught by the Shopware error handler for self-healing processes e.g. CSRF Token invalidation.

 ### Template